opulencephp/docs/pipelines.md

 4. [Specifying a Callback](#specifying-a-callback)

 <h2 id="introduction">Introduction</h2>
 In computer science, a pipeline refers to a series of stages where each stage's input is the previous one's output.
 It can be used to implement a decorator, which adds functionality to an object from an outside object.
-In RDev, this is especially useful for [HTTP middleware](http-middleware).
+In Opulence, this is especially useful for [HTTP middleware](http-middleware).
 Pipelines can accept a list of:

 * `Closures`
 * Objects and a method to run on them